← Back to Blog

 Benefits of Spring Boot Modulith

-• Documentation generation: Auto-generates module diagrams and dependency graphs
+• Auto-generates module diagrams and dependency graphs

-• Event-driven architecture: Built-in support for asynchronous communication
+• Built-in support for asynchronous event-driven communication

 Why Component-Based Structure Wins